 Atlanta Cyclorama & Civil War Museum

 Outside the gates of Zoo Atlanta on the grounds of Grant Park stands a stark, white marble structure housing the world's largest oil painting, the Atlanta Cyclorama.
-Painted in 1885-1886, the Cyclorama is a 365° mural depicting the Battle of Atlanta, which in 1864 helped doom the South's fate during the American Civil War.
+Painted in 1885-1886, the Cyclorama is a 365-degree mural depicting the Battle of Atlanta.
+This 1864 battle helped seal the South's fate during the American Civil War.
 A collection of artifacts and historical documents rounds out the museum, but the focus is on the one-of-a-kind centerpiece.
 Guided tours are available daily.

 Reviews for Atlanta Cyclorama & Civil War Museum: 4

 By A Yahoo Contributor, 10/13/06

 My boyfriend and I went to see this painting, not knowing what it was.
 For $6 it was well worth it.
 The painting is 4 stories tall and the lenght of football field in the round-basically you get to sit and watch as you are rotated around to see every part.
 The guide was informative and the information historically accurate and impartial.
 Located next to the zoo, might as well make a day out of it! :)

 I was totally unfamiliar with this attraction but needed to stay an extra day in Atlanta .. and found this gem.
 The exhibit was amazing,